CSPG 25 - Career and Technical Emergency Permits

 Career and Technical Emergency Permits will not be issued under the following circumstances:

 - An emergency permit is not needed to work in the certificate subject area (24 P.S. § 12-1205.2).

-- Candidate holds a lapsed Vocational Intern certificate in the subject area being requested;
+- Candidate holds a lapsed Career and Technical Intern certificate in the subject area being requested.

-- Candidate holds a lapsed Vocational Instructional I certificate in any subject area and is requesting a permit in any vocational instructional subject area.
+- Candidate holds a lapsed Career and Technical Instructional I certificate in any subject area and is requesting an emergency permit in any Career and Technical subject area.

-- Candidate holds a lapsed Vocational Supervisor I or Vocational Administrative I certificate in the specific credential area being requested; and
+- Candidate holds a lapsed Career and Technical Supervisor I or Career and Technical certificate in the specific credential area being requested; and

 - Candidate voluntarily deleted the subject area being requested from his/her certificate.